-(Known as one of the most efficient layouts, they have two adjacent runs of units, with can either be on two walls, or one with a peninsular coming out into the centre of the room.)
+(Known as one of the most efficient layouts, they have two adjacent runs of units.
+These can either be on two walls, or on one with a peninsula coming out into the centre of the room.)

 Option 1: Al Bruce, founder of Olive & Barr

-For this L-shape design, Al has created a bold Shaker-style design with units on two walls and a split level island.
-One on run, the cabinetry goes right up close to the ceiling, making the most of the space available, with an integrated fridge-freezer.
+Voilà, the third of our kitchen layout ideas.
+For this L-shaped layout, Al has created a bold Shaker-style design with units on two walls and a split level island.
+The cabinetry goes right up close to the ceiling, making the most of the space available, with an integrated fridge-freezer.

-On the adjacent side, there is a double stainless-steel sink and dishwasher.
-A larder completes the run.
+On the adjacent side, there is a double stainless-steel sink and dishwasher, while a larder completes the run.

-I love how the island has a downward draft hob, meaning the views to the garden aren’t ruined, and has the adjoining dining table – perfect for social dinner parties.
+I love how the island has a downward draft hob, meaning the views to the garden aren’t ruined.
+It also has the adjoining dining table – perfect for social dinner parties.

 Option 2: Tom Howley, design director of Tom Howley

-Another striking green kitchen, here!
-So, what Tom has created is an L-shape design that is filled with storage.
-The island provides ample worktop space, and seating for three people.
-The floor-to-ceiling cabinets include a pantry, and a breakfast cupboard (with even more worktop space if needed).
+Another striking green kitchen in the fourth of our kitchen layout ideas!
+So, what Tom has created is an L-shaped design that is filled with storage.
+The island provides ample worktop space and seating for three people.
+The floor-to-ceiling cabinets include a pantry and a breakfast cupboard (with even more worktop space if needed).